-- a stable and secure retirement benefit for all education employees as essential to providing and maintaining a high quality education system; - availability of voluntary Social Security coverage to eligible school employee groups where initiated by those groups in states in which public employees are not covered by Social Security; - total repeal of the Social Security Offset/Government Pension Offset as well as proposals that provide incremental steps toward total repeal of the Government Pension Offset, which will establish equity between public and private sector employees as well as restoring to eligible individuals and survivors the full Social Security benefit earned by their spouses; - total repeal of the Social Security Offset/Windfall Elimination Provision as well as proposals that provide incremental steps toward total repeal of the Windfall Elimination Provision for members who have qualified for retirement or disability benefits from both Social Security and another government pension system; - adequate federal insurance of state or local retirement and/or deferred compensation plans that are invested in institutions protected by the Federal Deposit Insurance Corporation; - portability of pension rights and benefits through retention of retirement rights and assets; - the right of an individual to transfer tax-sheltered savings to purchase retirement credit without adverse tax consequences; - equitable retirement credits and/or buyback rights; - fiduciary and reporting standards to inform members and to protect assets and earned benefits of retirement systems; - standards for vesting and portability, ownership, and military or Peace Corps service credit; - federal legislation ending discriminatory policies of residency requirements for military service credit in state retirement systems; - protection of members' retirement income through automatic escalator clauses; - use of Section 125 plans for retired educational personnel, with the respective retirement fund designated as the employer; - reinstatement of the three-year period for recovery of members' retirement contributions.
+- a stable and secure retirement benefit for all education employees as essential to providing and maintaining a high quality education system, and for all public employees as essential to providing and maintaining high quality public services; - availability of voluntary Social Security coverage to eligible school and public employee groups where initiated by those groups in states in which public employees are not covered by Social Security; - 45 • total repeal of the Social Security Offset/Government Pension Offset as well as proposals that provide incremental steps toward 46 total repeal of the Government Pension Offset, which will establish equity between public and private sector employees as well as 47 restoring to eligible individuals and survivors the full Social Security benefit earned by their spouses; - total repeal of the Social Security Offset/Windfall Elimination Provision as well as proposals that provide incremental steps toward total repeal of the Windfall Elimination Provision for members who have qualified for retirement or disability benefits from both Social Security and another government pension system;

+- 1 • adequate federal insurance of state or local retirement and/or deferred compensation plans that are invested in institutions 2 protected by the Federal Deposit Insurance Corporation; - 3 • portability of pension rights and benefits through retention of retirement rights and assets; - the right of an individual to transfer tax-sheltered savings to purchase retirement credit without adverse tax consequences; - 5 • equitable retirement credits and/or buy-back rights; - 6 • fiduciary and reporting standards to inform members and to protect assets and earned benefits of retirement systems; - standards for vesting and portability, ownership, and military or Peace Corps service credit; - 8 • federal legislation ending discriminatory policies of residency requirements for military service credit in state retirement systems; - protection of members' retirement income through automatic escalator clauses; - 10 • use of Section 125 plans for retired education personnel and other public employees, with the respective retirement 11 fund designated as the employer; - 12 • reinstatement of the three-year period for recovery of members' retirement contributions.

-- mandatory coverage of public employees under Social Security for employee groups that have declined coverage; - merger of Social Security with any other public employee pension plan; - diminution of retirement income; - supersession of substantially equivalent or superior state retirement statutes by federal standards.
+- 13 NEA opposes: - mandatory coverage of public employees under Social Security for employee groups that have declined coverage; - 15 • merger of Social Security with any other public employee pension plan; - diminution of retirement income; - supersession of substantially equivalent or superior state retirement statutes by federal standards.